 Students shall not throw any item inside, around, or out of a school bus whether or not the bus is in motion.
 Students may be charged with a higher-level infraction if throwing items inside or out of a bus while in motion.
 If any item thrown or set in motion by a student makes contact with another individual or their property, then additional rule violations may apply.
-RU LE 18: ENCOURAGING VIOLATIONS OF CODE OF CONDUCT (Responsibility/ Respect/ Compassion) Encouraging Misconduct Incite, urge, encourage, advise, or counsel other students to violate any Rule of this Code of Conduct or conspire to violate any Rule of this Code of Conduct.
+RULE 18: ENCOURAGING VIOLATIONS OF CODE OF CONDUCT (Responsibility/ Respect/ Compassion) Encouraging Misconduct Incite, urge, encourage, advise, or counsel other students to violate any Rule of this Code of Conduct or conspire to violate any Rule of this Code of Conduct.
 O.C.G.A. § 20-2-751.5(a)(11 RULE 19: VERBAL/WRITTEN EXPLICIT AND/OR IMPLIED THREAT (Responsibility/Respect) A threat is defined as any expression of intent to harm someone.
 Threats can be spoken, written, emailed, posted or expressed in some other way.
 Threats can be expressed or implied.
 All employees are required to report any threats to school administration.
-Employees should act pro mptly to protect students, employees and visitors.
-Level 1 Threats are determined by School Administration, taking into account the following factors (please note, these factors are not all-inclusive and need not be met to determine a Level 1 threat): o Intent to harm is not clear or apparent o No evidence of motive Level 1 Threat o No ability to carry through with threat o No evidence of planning o Expressions of anger or frustration dissipate quickly o Threats of a fight without specificity of violence o No specific person, place or object targeted Level 2 Threat Level 2 Threats are determined by School Administration, taking into account the o Intent to harm is somewhat revealed o Some evidence of motiveo No ability at this time o Expressions of anger or frustration linger o Evidence of some planning o Specific person, place or object targeted
+Employees should act pror nptly to protect students, employees and visitors.
+Level 1 Threats are determined by School Administration, taking into account the following factors (please note, these factors are not all-inclusive and need not be met to determine a Level 1 threat): o Intent to harm is not clear or apparent Level 1 Threat o No evidence of motive LeverTimeat o No ability to carry through with threat o No evidence of planning o Expressions of anger or frustration dissipate quickly o Threats of a fight without specificity of violence o No specific person, place or object targeted Level 2 Threat Level 2 Threats are determined by School Administration, taking into account the following factors (please note, these factors are not all-inclusive and need not be met to determine a Level 2 threat): o Intent to harm is somewhat revealed o Some evidence of motive o No ability at this time o Expressions of anger or frustration linger o Evidence of some planning o Specific person, place or object targeted

-Level 3 Threats are determined by School Administration, taking into account the following factors (please note, these factors are not all-inclusive and need not be met to determine a Level 3 threat): Level 3 Threat o Intent to harm is revealed o Motive exists o Ability to carry out the plan exists o Expressions of anger are pervasive o Clear evidence of plan/planning o Specific person, place or object targeted o The threat has been repeated over time or communicated to multiple persons RULE 20: THEFT (Responsibility/Respect) Theft of Student, School or Private Property - Any Amount Steal or attempt to steal student, school or private property of any amount [includes, but is not limited to the use of counterfeit money, committing cybercrimes, theft by deception, selling or disposing of school- issued devices/materials, etc.] Theft of Student, School or Private Property over \$100.00 value Steal or attempt to steal student, school or private property over \$100.00 value: Theft of Employee Property any value Steal or attempt to steal employee property of any value [includes, but is not limited to the use of counterfeit money, committing cybercrimes, theft by deception, selling or disposing of school- issued devices/materials, etc.] Theft of Employee over \$100.00 value Steal or attempt to steal employee property over \$100.00 value; [includes, but is not limited to the use of counterfeit money, committing cybercrimes, theft by deception, selling or disposing of school- issued devices/materials, etc.] Robbery Steal or attempt to steal anything of value under confrontational circumstances by force or threat of force or violence and/or by putting the victim in fear.
+Level 3 Threats are determined by School Administration, taking into account t following factors (please note, these factors are not all-inclusive and need not be met to determine a Level 3 threat): o Intent to harm is revealed Level 3 Threat o Motive exists Levers Timede o Ability to carry out the plan exists o Expressions of anger are pervasive o Clear evidence of plan/planning o Specific person, place or object targeted o The threat has been repeated over time or communicated to multiple persons RULE 20: THEFT (Responsibility/Respect) (cooperation) Theft of Student, School or Private Property - Any Amount perty - Any cybercrimes theft by decention, selling or disposing of school, issued Theft of Student, School or Private Property over \$100.00 value I lincilings but is not limited to the lise of collintertall money committing Theft of Employee Property any value Steal or attempt to steal employee property of any value [includes, but is not limited to the use of counterfeit money committing cybercrimes, theft by Theft of Employee over \$100.00 value Though the use of countened money community according to Robbery Robbery Steal or attempt to steal anything of value under confrontational circumstances by force or threat of force or violence and/or by putting the victim in fear.